olli0601/PANGEA.HIV.sim/README.md

 * reductions in HIV incidence during a typical community-based intervention in sub-Saharan Africa,
 * the proportion of HIV transmissions arising from individuals during their first three months of infection (early transmission) at the start of the intervention from sequence data.

-Secondary objective were to evaluate the merits of full genome sequence data, the impact of various aspects of sequence sampling, and the impact of the proportion of transmissions originating from outside the study area.
+Secondary objectives were to evaluate the merits of full genome sequence data, the impact of various aspects of sequence sampling, and the impact of the proportion of transmissions originating from outside the study area.